 Heat therapy goes back to ancient times when the Chinese, Japanese, and Greeks used hot springs to treat injuries and sore muscles.
 Hot baths with Epsom salts and aromatherapy herbs can help soothe and relax sore muscles.

-Heating pads like our organic bamboo cherry pit heating pad can be helpful to relieve neck shoulder and body aches.
+Heating pads like our organic cherry pit heating pad can be helpful to relieve neck shoulder and body aches.
 Our heating pad is a nice way to wind down after a long day.
 It can also be a part of your nighttime routine for getting ready for sleep.

 Heating pads can soothe menstrual pain, low back pain, and many other types of chronic pain.
 Hot compresses and heating pads are often used for gallbladder pain.